OpenEquations/COA_Taskforce_GalleryAndLogic_Challenge/README.md

 ## Features
 - Responsive design
 - Hover interaction to display details
-- Visitor can click on an image to open a preview!
+- Visitor can click on an image to open a preview
 - A priview also has a thumbnail
 - Cross-browser compatibility
 - Clean and well-structured code